 There are numerous plus points to owning your own gear, here are the main ones:

 - Safety through Familiarity: When you have your own gear you get familiar with it, you know exactly where everything is which increases safety – your SMB is in the same pocket as it always is; you know where your alternate air source is and it’s easy to locate other accessories.
+It can also help with buoyancy control as having the same fins and BCD you know if you need air in your BCD when you dive and how buoyant your fins are.
+These things can affect your trim when you go to dive and although a good diver knows how to adjust, proper equipment can make it that much easier.

-- Long Term Saving: Depending on where you are diving equipment rental prices can vary considerably.
+- Long Term Saving: Depending on where you are, diving equipment rental prices can vary considerably.
 When making longer trips, equipment rental can make a sizeable difference to the overall cost of your holiday if you are planning to dive every day.

 - The Right Item for the Job: Some divers have certain gear requirements which may not be guaranteed if you are renting.
 For example, an underwater photographer may need large BCD pockets to store interchangeable wet lenses.

 - Dive Computers: Each dive computer has different settings, buttons, menu, functions and algorithms.
 Trying to figure out a different model of rental computer each time you dive can be time consuming and frustrating!
-Having your own computer means you will get to know how it works and many computers will link up to your laptop so you can transfer your logged dives instantly.Â
+Having your own computer means you will get to know how it works and many computers will link up to your laptop so you can transfer your logged dives instantly.

 Okay, So What Are The Cons?